 What made this event such a rewarding experience for me, was that Tania is Italian and Louis is African, and both would be inviting family and friends from their respective countries.
 This meant that I had an opportunity to provide a music program drawing from the vast riches of Italian and West African musical heritage.

 I admit to being rather nervous.
-Not only because it was probably the first time I’d been asked to play such a specific and traditional style of music for a wedding party, and because I knew my selection would have to be appreciated by the elders of Louis’ African family, but also because it’s a music I love so much that I hoped I could do it justice.
+Not only because it was probably the first time I’d been asked to play such a specific and traditional style of music for a wedding party, but because I knew my selection would have to meet the approval of Louis’ African family.
+As a DJ and collector, it’s a genre music I love so much and I hoped that I could do it justice.

-After my first mix, and with Louis’ parents, his uncle and aunt, and the rest of the congregation filling the dance floor, I knew I was about to have a very special night.
+After my first mix, and with Louis’ parents, his uncle and aunt, and the rest of the congregation filling the dance floor, I knew we were going to have a very special night.
 Rocky performed exceptionally, as always, and when his set was over I continued to play for a few more hours until the busses arrived to take everyone home.

 Smaller, more intimate, weddings are often more enjoyable for a DJ or performer, not because there are fewer people to please but because you feel a much stronger connection to the people celebrating.
 It’s always a privilege to perform for a celebration of love, and his was most certainly one of those particularly brilliant nights, and one I’ll never forget.

 Music has been a big part of both of our lives, and played a huge part in bringing us together.
 As we were having a smaller wedding it was vital that it was just perfect and that we, and our guests, had the opportunity to dance our shoes off!!!